rfmaynard/Accel-MagnetoMeter/README.md

 ![](https://github.com/rfmaynard/Accel-MagnetoMeter/blob/master/images/SensorSolder.png)

-3. (Optional) At this point you can test your sensor by applying it to the breadboard mockup from the previous section.
+1. (Optional) At this point you can test your sensor by applying it to the breadboard mockup from the previous section.
 Turn on your Pi with the sensor connected and run `i2cdetect -y 1` in the terminal.
 If working, should display the addresses `19` and `1e`.

-4.
+2. Solder your vias on your PCB.
+The easiest method I found, was to strip your copper wiring, stick it into the breadboard, and slide one via onto it so that it is flat and stable for soldering.
+Imaged below, and repeat for each via.